-Assault/Threat against a non-staff member

-Breaking and Entering/Burglary

-Bullying (repeated harassment)

-Disruption on campus/disorderly conduct

-Fighting (serious)

-Harassment

-Possession or use of alcohol, unauthorized over-thecounter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering

-Possession of simulated weapons
+Assault/Threat against a non-staff member Breaking and Entering/Burglary Bullying (repeated harassment) Disruption on campus/disorderly conduct Fighting (serious) Harassment Possession or use of alcohol, unauthorized over-the- counter medications, drug paraphernalia, controlled substances and/or anything that alters mood or is used for mood altering Possession of simulated weapons acts of unacceptable behavior than Level III.
+They seriously endanger the health and well-being of others and/or damage property.

-Sexual harassment; sexting (1)
+Sexual harassment; sexting (1) Vandalism (major)

-Vandalism (major)